planetincremental/docs/docs/_sources/getting_started.rst.txt

 CMake is used in this project to manage the build system.
 In order to prepare the CMake configuration, and create the build system scripts, you need to run the CMake program in a designated build directory.
-It is suggested to use directory such as ``build``, and not run CMake in the root project directory.
+It is suggested to use a directory such as ``build``, and not run CMake in the root project directory.

 Launching CMake